 You may also be interested in

-Before we dive into the detail, let’s look at how gaming apps for mobile device such as smart phones or tablets actually work.
+Before we dive into the detail, let’s look at how gaming apps for a mobile device such as smartphones or tablets actually work.

 Paid and Free Games vs. In-App Purchases

 In-app purchases have become a staple of the mobile industry.
-Rather than paying for a game up front, companies will release games for free and offer exclusive in-game content that players can pay real money for.
+Rather than paying for a game upfront, companies will release games for free and offer exclusive in-game content for which players can pay real money.

 Unfortunately, in-app purchases cannot really be avoided.
 For this reason, we have compiled a list of games that do not require you to pay money to progress.
 However, most of the games will still have some content available for purchase if players so desire.